-Nowadays, the public offering is very common, and if you are also thinking to invest your hard earned money any company, it would be beneficial to have a basic knowledge of words, abbreviations and jargon, which are often used in the stock market.
+Nowadays, the public offering is very common, and if you are also thinking to invest your hard earned money in any company, it would be beneficial to have a basic knowledge of words, abbreviations and jargon, which are often used in the stock market.

 Content: IPO Vs FPO